apache/nuttx/configs/olimex-stm32-p407/README.txt

 The <subdir> that is provided above as an argument to the tools/configure.sh must be is one of the following.

+  kelf:

+    This is a protected mode version of the apps/examples/elf test of loadable ELF programs.
+This version is unique because the ELF programs are loaded into user space.

+    NOTES:
+    1. See build recommendations and instructions for combining the .hex files under the knsh configuration.
+These instructions are common for all protected mode builds.

+    2. Unlike other versions of apps/examples/elf configurations, the test ELF programs are not provided internally on a ROMFS or CROMFS file system.
+This is due to the fact that those file systems are built in user space and there is not mechanism in the build system to easily get them into the kernel space.

+       Instead, the programs must be copied to an SD card on your host PC.
+       The programs can be found at apps/examples/elf/tests/romfs.
+All of those files should be copied to the SD card and the SD card should be in place when you reset/power-up the board.

   knsh:

     This is identical to the nsh configuration below except that NuttX